 - Telomere Length

-If you have an hour, I highly recomend checking out this video: Strength Training & The Biomarkers of Aging.
+If you have an hour, I highly recommend checking out this video: Strength Training & The Biomarkers of Aging.

 Lesson 4: Help others with their own fitness journey.

-Two months ago I created a simple gymnastics template to help one of my friends develop her capacity with CrossFit gymnastic movements like pull-ups, muscle-ups, ring dips, and handstand push-ups to get her ready for next years CrossFit open and possibly NorCal regionals.
+Two months ago I created a simple gymnastics template to help one of my friends develop her capacity with Cross-Training gymnastic movements like pull-ups, muscle-ups, ring dips, and handstand push-ups to get her ready for next year’s Cross-Training open and possibly NorCal regionals.
 Just yesterday I got a message from her showing me her first muscle-up.
-I don’t even remember my first muscle-up but I know i’ll remember this one for a long time!
+I don’t even remember my first muscle-up but I know I’ll remember this one for a long time!

 By helping people elevate themselves not only do you have the satisfaction of watching them progress but you will have a higher likelihood of being consistent with your own training if your social circle perceives you as a health and fitness enthusiast.

-Be a beacon of health and fitness and use your knowledge and fascination with it and pay it forward.
+Be a beacon of health and fitness and use your knowledge and fascination with it to pay it forward.